Neighbours: History

 Neighbours was created by Australian TV executive Reg Watson.
 Watson got the idea for Neighbours during his time working on Crossroads and watching fellow soap Coronation Street in Britain.
 He had already created successful Australian made soap operas The Young Doctors, Prisoner and Sons and Daughters.
 Watson proposed the idea of making a show that would focus on more realistic stories and portray teens and adults who talk openly to each other and solve their problems together.
 He also wanted the show to appeal to both Australian and British audiences.
 Several titles were discussed, including People Like Us, One Way Street, No Through Road and Living Together, before Neighbours was chosen.
 Watson said "In the end it came down to being what it is, a story around neighbours."
 Reporters from the Herald Sun said that Watson took his idea to the Nine Network in 1982, but it was rejected.
-He then went to the Seven Network, who commissioned the show in September 1984.
+Former Nine executive Ian Johnson described the rejection as "one of the biggest 'missed opportunities'" during his time at the network.
+The show was then offered to the Seven Network, who commissioned the show in September 1984.
 The serial went into production that November with an $8 million budget.
 The show's initial premise focused on three households, made up of 12 core characters, living in Ramsay Street, dealing with everyday life with humour and drama.
 The first episode was broadcast on 18 March 1985 and reviews for the show were favourable.
-However, the Melbourne-produced programme underperformed in the Sydney market and Seven announced on 12 July 1985 that it was cancelling the show.
+However, the Melbourne-produced program underperformed in the Sydney market and Seven announced on 12 July 1985 that it was cancelling the show.
+Neighbours continued to air on Seven until 8 November 1985.